Otumian-empire/otumian-blogging-articles/js-backend-articles/javascript_part_5/note.md

 console.log("Bye");
 ```

-The output for the above is in a linear order as written above
+The output for the above is in a linear order as written above.

 ```txt
 Hello there